DSaurus/threestudio-mvdream/README.md

 # threestudio-mvdream
 The MVDream extension for ThreeStudio.
 The original implementation can be found at https://github.com/bytedance/MVDream-threestudio.
 We thank them for their contribution to the 3D generation community.
+To use it, please install [ThreeStudio](https://github.com/threestudio-project/threestudio) first and then install this extension in ThreeStudio `custom` directory.

 # Installation
 ```